ddobrev/QtSharp/README.md

 The source code is separated into a library that contains the settings and passes the generator needs, and a command-line client.
 In the future a GUI client, constructed with Qt# itself, is planned as well.

 When the generated bindings are stable, binary releases will be uploaded.

+QtSharp has been tested only with Qt for MinGW so far.
+To generate the wrappers, there's an additional step except installing Qt: add "...\Qt\Qt&lt;version&gt;\Tools\mingw&lt;version&gt;_32\bin" to your PATH.